Mj-Njuguna/download_organizer/README.md

 ## Building an Executable (Optional)

-The `.spec` file included suggests you can build this into a standalone executable using PyInstaller:
+The `.spec` file included allows you to build this into a standalone executable using PyInstaller:

 ```bash
 pip install pyinstaller